tsuiusi/Not-Not-Llama-FS/README.md

 ollama pull llava
 ```

 If you want to use Groq, ChatGPT or Claude, you will need to get the API keys.
+If you want to use the UI version (still in progress) paste your API keys into the comments in ``main.py``.

+Also install requirements.txt

 ## Usage